vmchale/dickinson/doc/user-guide.md

 # Introduction

 Dickinson is a text-generation language for generative literature.
-Each time you run your code, you get back text.
-The text is generated randomly.
+Each time you run your code, you get back randomly generated text.

 # Installing Dickinson